transdigiware/blockchain/howto/ibp-console-manage.md

 ### Viewing your smart contract container logs
 {: #ibp-console-manage-console-container-logs}

-If you encounter issues with your smart contract, you can view the smart contract, or chaincode, logs to debug an issue.
+If you encounter issues with your smart contract, you can view the smart contract logs to debug an issue.
 The process to view the logs depends on whether your peer is running a Fabric v1.4 or v2.x image.
 The Fabric version that the peer is running is visible when you click on a peer node in the console:

   ![How to find peer fabric version](../images/peerversion.png "How to find peer fabric version"){: caption="Figure 1.How to find peer fabric version" caption-side="bottom"}

 #### <img src="../images/2-x_Pill.png" alt="version 2.x" width="30" style="width:30px; border-style: none"/> Hyperledger Fabric v2.x peer image
 {: #ibp-console-manage-console-container-logs-2x}

+While the terms "smart contract" and "chaincode" are often used interchangeably, "smart contracts" refers to the business logic that governs transactions and access to its data, while "chaincode" refers to the larger infrastructure of packages and other code that encompasses a smart contract.
+{: important}

 If your peer is based on the Hyperleder Fabric v2.x image, you can run the following set of kubectl commands to view the smart contract logs.